 Your Rights When Dealing with LCA Collections

 It explains your rights in simple English.
-Sometimes just knowing your rights and reciting them to a collection agent will be enough to make him or her more agreeable.
+Sometimes just knowing your rights and reciting them will be enough to make them more agreeable.

-Should a collection agency violate your rights under the law, it may be possible to have the debt dismissed and the collection account removed.
+Should a collection agency violate your rights under the law, it may be possible to have the debt dismissed.

 Complaints Against LCA Collections